AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/ui-attributes.md

 ### `documentationLink` {#documentation-link}

 `documentationLink` is a string parameter that refers to the documentation page in the [Destinations Catalog](../../../catalog/overview.md) for your destination.
+Every productized destination in Adobe Experience Platform must have a corresponding documentation page.
+[Learn how to create a destination documentation page](../../docs-framework/documentation-instructions.md) for your destination.
+Note that this is not required for private/custom destinations.

 Use the following format: `http://www.adobe.com/go/destinations-YOURDESTINATION-en`, where `YOURDESTINATION` is the name of your destination.
 For a destination called Moviestar, you would use `http://www.adobe.com/go/destinations-moviestar-en`.

-Users can see and click the documentation link in the UI, by selecting your destination card, then selecting **[!UICONTROL More actions]**, and then **[!UICONTROL View documentation]**, as shown in the image below.
+Users can see and visit your documentation link from the destinations catalog page in the UI.
+They need to browse to your destination card, then select **[!UICONTROL More actions]**, and then **[!UICONTROL View documentation]**, as shown in the image below.

 ![UI image showing the documentation link location.](../../assets/functionality/destination-configuration/ui-attributes-doc-link.png)

 >[!NOTE]
 >